Billy Kinsley

-William Ellis Kinsley (born 28 November 1946) is an English musician, who was lead vocalist and bassist with The Merseybeats until 1966 (although he temporarily left the band both to form the Kinsleys) The group disbanded in January 1966 to resurface as a duo called The Merseys.
-They recorded The McCoys' song "Sorrow" (also covered by David Bowie on his 1973 cover album, Pin Ups) with the band before embarking on a solo career, where he recorded "Bye Bye Baby" (not to be confused with a Four Seasons track of a similar title), a typical Merseybeat tune, followed by the singles "Annabella", and "You Make My Day".
+William Ellis Kinsley (born 28 November 1946) is an English musician who was lead vocalist and bassist with the Merseybeats until 1966 (although he temporarily left the band to form the Kinsleys).
+The group disbanded in January 1966 to resurface as the Merseys duo.
+They recorded the McCoys' song "Sorrow" (also covered by David Bowie on his 1973 cover album, Pin Ups) with the band before embarking on a solo career, where he recorded "Bye Bye Baby" (not to be confused with a Four Seasons track of a similar title), a typical Merseybeat tune, followed by the singles "Annabella," and "You Make My Day."

+Early life

-Kinsley was born in Anfield, Liverpool.
+William Ellis Kinsley was born in Anfield, Liverpool.

+Career

+Kinsley formed the Mavericks in 1960 with Tony Crane.
+They became the Pacifics in 1961 and then the Merseybeats in 1962.
+They were signed to Fontana Records and in 1964, Billy left the band to form his group, the Kinsleys.
+After an album release with John Gustafson, he returned by the end of the year.
+The Merseybeats ended in 1966, and Kinsley and Crane carried on as the rock duo the Merseys.
+Their first single was a major hit, a cover of the McCoys' "Sorrow," which reached number 4 in the UK Singles Chart.
+They had a backing band called the Fruit Eating Bears, which included guitarist Joey Molland, later of Badfinger.

+The Merseys ended in 1969, and Kinsley, Crane and a new lineup of performers recreated the Merseybeats.
+Kinsley left the band in 2020, and Crane carries on the band's legacy with his band Adrian.

 His session work notably included working for Apple Records (alongside George Harrison on at least one song for Jackie Lomax).
 He also worked on the popular Top of the Pops record series, which contained anonymous cover versions of recent and current hit singles.
-During this time he worked with fellow musician friend, Jimmy Campbell, and formed the band Rockin' Horse.
+During this time, he worked with fellow musician friend Jimmy Campbell and formed the band Rockin' Horse.
 They recorded one album and toured England and Europe as the backing band for Chuck Berry.

-Kinsley later formed Liverpool Express in the mid-1970s, and again experienced chart success with "You Are My Love", mentioned by Paul McCartney as one of his favourite love songs, plus "Every Man Must Have A Dream", "Dreamin", "Hold Tight", and "Smile".
+Kinsley later formed Liverpool Express in the mid-1970s, and again experienced chart success with "You Are My Love", mentioned by Paul McCartney as one of his favourite love songs, plus "Every Man Must Have A Dream", "Dreamin", "Hold Tight," and "Smile."
 They toured the UK and Europe supporting Rod Stewart, released more singles, and found popularity in South America (they were the first band to play large stadiums in Brazil).
-They had quite a few hit singles all over South America, and three of their singles ("You Are My Love", "Dreamin'", and "Every Man Must Have A Dream") reached No. 1 in the charts.
-In 1978, they played at the Royal Gala Performance at the request of Prince Charles, at the Empire Theatre in Liverpool.
-The following year, after three albums and more single releases, they had no further chart success.
+They had quite a few hit singles all over South America, and three of their singles ("You Are My Love", "Dreamin," and "Every Man Must Have A Dream") reached No. 1 in the charts.
+In 1978, they played at the Royal Gala Performance at the request of Prince Charles at the Empire Theatre in Liverpool.
+After three albums and more single releases the following year, they had no further chart success.